paytonshafer/Clack/README.md

 Testing ClackCLient and ClackServer with various parameters and on different computers
 Output:

-From Ryan's PC as Client Payton's as Server
+From Ryan's PC as Client, Payton's as Server
 $ main.ClackClient user@128.153.172.227
 Socket
 Socket Established